EQuimper/twitter-clone-with-graphql-reactnative/README.md

 ![](https://image.ibb.co/cuhHqQ/Screen_Shot_2017_07_20_at_5_26_05_PM.png)

-4. Now time to do the creation one.
+4. Now time to do the mutataion one.
 For now I'm gonna break the code in 3 example and you can just put them in the file associate at the top of it.

 ##### src/grahpql/schema.js`